turkeryilmaz/openairinterface5g/radio/rfsimulator/README.md

 All beam gain is applied once, on the gNB side (on Tx for DL, on Rx for UL), using whichever beam the gNB is currently on.
 The UE's own samples are never touched: DL arrives already scaled, and UL is scaled by the receiver (the gNB), not the sender.

+## Runtime commands

+### Changing the beam gains

+Use telnet command `rfsimulator setbeamgains <gain1,gain2,...>` to replace the gNB's beam gain table at runtime, e.g. to script a UE moving through the gNB's beam space over the course of a test without restarting the simulator.

+Shrinking the table below the number of beams actually in use will crash on the next lookup against an out-of-range beam id; there is no runtime validation against what the gNB is currently sweeping.

 ## Programming guide

 RFsimulator is attempting to simulate hardware device operation, but there are differences.
 Like with real hardware,